GenericMappingTools/gmt/doc/rst/source/pscoast.rst

 earlier graphics drawn in those areas will not be overwritten).
 Likewise, if the water-areas are painted and no land fill is set then the land-areas will be transparent.
 A map projection must be supplied.
-The PostScript code is written to standard output.

 Required Arguments
 ------------------